To, The Shareholders

 8. LISTING OF SECURITIES

-The Annual listing fees for the Financial Year 2023-24 have been paid
+India Limited.
+The Annual listing fees for the Financial Year 2024-25 have been paid to

-venture companies.
-Hence, the disclosure of particulars with respect to information
+Hence, the disclosure of particulars with respect to information related to performance

-related to performance and financial position of the Subsidiaries, joint ventures or
+and financial position of the Subsidiaries, joint ventures or associate Companies subject

 10. BRANCHES OF THE COMPANY

-During the period under review, the Company doesn?t have any
+During the period under review, the Company doesn't have any branch office.

 11. DEPOSITS FROM PUBLIC

-Company, if any, with related parties referred to in sub-section (1) of section 188 of the
+with related parties referred to in sub-section (1) of section 188 of the Companies Act,

-Companies Act, 2013 including certain arm?s length transactions under third proviso
+2013 including certain arm's length transactions under third proviso thereto are disclosed

 13. DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL (KMP) APPOINTED /

-None of the Directors of the Company are disqualified under the
+constituted.
+None of the Directors of the Company are disqualified under the provisions of

 Designation |